 When and How to Use 20mhz vs 40mhz vs 80mhz

-The word network is a simple word of seven letters, but is it that simple?
-Let's take a broader look to understand it rightly.
+The word "network" is a simple word of seven letters, but is it that simple?
+Let's take a broader look to understand it correctly.

-If putting it simply, whenever we think of or talk about some inter-connected stuff or location, we refer to it as a network.
+To put it simply, whenever we think of or talk about some inter-connected location, we refer to it as a network.

 But why?

-The network is a term coming from Information Technology, and it is one of the core terms of IT on which the industry relies the most.
+The term, "network" comes from Information Technology, and it is one of the core terms of IT which the industry relies on the most.
 In IT, a group of devices that can communicate using a link is called a network.
 We call these devices hosts, and all the hosts have their unique identity addresses.

-As we can say now, a combination of different devices is a network.
-A combination of these networks is called the internet.
-Of course, all of these networks have a unique identity address.
-It works like the address of the network and then the address of the device.
+Therefore, a combination of different devices is a network, and a combination of these networks is called the internet.
+Of course, all of these networks have a unique identity address, which works like the address of the network and then the address of the device.
 There can be an infinite number of networks on the internet as long as they have a unique identity.
-That is the reason we see the internet as a single network.
+This is why we see the internet as a single network.

 Why Do We Need a Network and the Internet?